Arjun: The Warrior Prince

 Arjun: The Warrior Prince is a 2012 Indian animated action film, directed by Arnab Chaudhuri, written by Rajesh Devraj, and produced by Ronnie Screwvala and Siddharth Roy Kapur under UTV Motion Pictures and Walt Disney Pictures.
-The film was written through Arjun’s point of view, an unsung hero of the Mahabharata.
+The film tells the story of Mahabharata from Arjun’s point of view.
 The film was released in India on 25 May 2012.

-Walt Disney Studios Motion Pictures held a week-long limited engagement on 1 September 2012 at the El Capitan Theater to qualify for Academy Awards consideration.
-However, the film was not nominated.
+A sequel to the film was planned but it was never completed and Disney shut down UTV Motion Pictures in 2017.

 Plot

-The story is based on the early life of the Prince Arjuna, loosely taken from the ancient Indian epic Mahabharata.
-The storyline begins with Arjun as a nine-year-old boy, and follows him until he grows into the warrior that the world knows him as.
+The story is based on the early life of Prince Arjuna, loosely taken from the ancient Indian epic Mahabharata.
+The storyline begins with Arjun as a nine-year-old boy and follows him until he grows into the warrior that the world knows him as.
 It explores his life with his brothers in Hastinapur, his training and education, and his ultimate discovery of the warrior within himself.

-The film begins with Uttar, the young prince of Viratnagar (Kingdom of king Virata), asking a maid (Brihannala) to tell him a story.
+The film begins with Uttar, the young prince of Viratnagar (Kingdom of King Virata), asking a maid (Brihannala) to tell him a story.
 The maid narrates him the story of Arjun.

-She tells him that Arjun was a student of Drona, and that he learned the art of warfare from him.
+She tells him that Arjun was a student of Drona and that he learned the art of warfare from him.
 He was more skilled than all the students of Drona.
-None of his own brothers, nor his cousins - the hundred Kauravas - could equal him in the art.
+None of his own brothers nor his cousins - the hundred Kauravas - could equal him in the art.
 Duryodhana and the other Kauravas despised the Pandavas, for they feared that they might usurp Duryodhana's throne.

-When the king Dhritrashtra grew older, the rivalry between his sons, the Kauravas and the Pandavas intensified.
-Twice, Duryodhana attempted to kill all the Pandavas, but failed.
-To avoid further conflict, Dhritrashtra proclaimed Duryodhana as the crown prince of Hastinapur, and asked Yudhishthira to be the king of a distant unkempt territory of the empire.
+When the king Dhritrashtra grew older, the rivalry between his sons, the Kauravas and the Pandavas, intensified.
+Twice, Duryodhana attempted to kill all the Pandavas but failed.
+To avoid further conflict, Dhritrashtra proclaimed Duryodhana as the crown prince of Hastinapur and asked Yudhishthira to be the king of a distant, unkempt territory of the empire.